Shouree/storm-http-framework/doc/03-Basic_Storm/03-Global_variables.md

 ```

 Initialization expressions are executed on the specified thread when the variables are inserted in
-the name tree (ie. when Storm first loads the code in the file), and may be arbitrarily complex.
+the name tree (i.e. when Storm first loads the code in the file), and may be arbitrarily complex.